Man Wrongfully Jailed For 12 Years Was Murdered Two Blocks From His Home

-A Jackson, Mississippi, man who spent 12 years behind bars for a murder he did not commit was shot dead just two blocks from his home.
+A Jackson, Mississippi man who spent 12 years behind bars for a murder he did not commit was shot dead just two blocks from his home.

-On June 24, Cedric Williams left home and never returned.
+On June 24, Cedric Willis left home and never returned.

 “The only thing I know for certain is my son is dead.
-He left home and he didn’t come back,” Elayne Willis, Cedric’s mother, told CNN.
+He left home and he didn’t come back,” Willis’s mother, Elayne Willis, told CNN.
 “I don’t know what, why, I don’t know anything.”

 CNN reported that the Jackson Police Department is investigating Willis’s death as a homicide.
 No arrests have been made, and no immediate motive was known.

-Police arrested Cedric Willis, then 19, in 1994 after he was connected with two separate crimes: a robbery that resulted in murder and rape.
+Police arrested Willis, then 19, in 1994 after he was connected with two separate crimes: a robbery that resulted in murder and rape.
 CNN reported that several robberies in the area at the time had similar patterns and victims from both robberies later identified Willis as the perpetrator.
 However, it turned out to be a case of mistaken identity.

 Victims said the perpetrator had a gold tooth and no tattoos, but Willis had no gold teeth and he had tattoos on both of his arms.
 Willis was also reportedly 70 pounds heavier than descriptions given to authorities.
 DNA testing did not reveal a match in the rape case, so prosecutors dropped those charges, but Willis was tried for robbery and murder.